PedroDrago/libft/README.md

 # Libft
-This project goal is to write my own library in C, with some reproduction of libc, stdlib and other sources functions.
+This project goal is to write my own library in C, with some reproductions of libc, stdlib and other sources functions.

 This readme will act as a documentation for this libary